Skip to main content

 Picture: D. Rigling

 Sweet chestnut blight is a destructive disease of sweet chestnut trees (trees in the Castanea genus) caused by the ascomycete fungus Cryphonectria parasitica.
 It was formerly known as Endothia parasitica.
-It can also affect a few other plant species.
+In certain circumstances it can also affect other tree species including oak (Quercus spp.)

 The Cryphonectria parasitica fungus has caused severe epidemics of sweet chestnut blight over large areas of North America.
 (See ‘Origins and background’ below.)
 It has also affected European sweet chestnut (C. sativa) over a wide area of continental Europe.
-Since 2011 it has been found on a few sites in the United Kingdom, principally in central and southern England.
+Since 2011 it has been found at a number of sites in the United Kingdom, principally in central and southern England.

 C. parasitica infection is usually fatal to European (Castanea sativa) and North American (C. dentata) sweet chestnut trees.
 It has almost wiped out North America’s sweet chestnut population.

-Although losses have not been on the same scale in Europe, sweet chestnut blight has spread steadily throughout much of Europe, and tree losses have been regionally significant.
+Although losses have not been on the same scale in Europe, sweet chestnut blight has spread steadily throughout much of Europe, and tree losses and decline have been regionally significant.

 Sweet chestnut woodland is not widely distributed in the UK.
 Most of it is in England, and it amounts to about 2 per cent of England’s wood cover.
 Most sweet chestnut woodland is in southern England, so any impact would be mostly regionally and locally felt.